CTXz/ippdu/README.md

-# ippdu - Command-line utility to control LIU-0816WN Smart PDU
+# ippdu - Command-line utility to control *0816 Smart PDU's

-The following repository contains a command-line utility to control the LIU-0816WN Smart PDU.
-It uses Playwright to trigger state changes (e.g., switching outlets on or off), and performs simple HTTP requests to query the current status of all outlets on the PDU.
+This repository provides a command-line utility for controlling Chinese 0816-series smart PDUs.
+These devices expose a web interface for outlet control.
+The CLI tool uses Playwright to trigger state changes (e.g., switching outlets on or off), and simple HTTP requests to retrieve the current status of each outlet.

 ## Example usage